credativ/plutono/docs/sources/administration/configuration.md

 <hr>

-## [plugin.grafana-image-renderer]
+## [plugin.plutono-image-renderer]

 For more information, refer to [Image rendering]({{< relref "image_rendering.md" >}}).

 ### rendering_timezone

-Instruct headless browser instance to use a default timezone when not provided by Grafana, e.g. when rendering panel image of alert.
+Instruct headless browser instance to use a default timezone when not provided by Plutono, e.g. when rendering panel image of alert.
 See [ICUs metaZones.txt](https://cs.chromium.org/chromium/src/third_party/icu/source/data/misc/metaZones.txt) for a list of supported timezone IDs.
 Fallbacks to TZ environment variable if not set.

 ### rendering_language

-Instruct headless browser instance to use a default language when not provided by Grafana, e.g. when rendering panel image of alert.
+Instruct headless browser instance to use a default language when not provided by Plutono, e.g. when rendering panel image of alert.
 Refer to the HTTP header Accept-Language to understand how to format this value, e.g. 'fr-CH, fr;q=0.9, en;q=0.8, de;q=0.7, \*;q=0.5'.

 ### rendering_viewport_device_scale_factor

-Instruct headless browser instance to use a default device scale factor when not provided by Grafana, e.g. when rendering panel image of alert.
+Instruct headless browser instance to use a default device scale factor when not provided by Plutono, e.g. when rendering panel image of alert.
 Default is `1`.
 Using a higher value will produce more detailed images (higher DPI), but requires more disk space to store an image.

 ### rendering_ignore_https_errors